-SOL CASTILLO Refugio/Buzzard returns to SCR for his seventh season in La Posada Mágica.
-He was also seen at SCR in the world premiere of The Hollow Lands, the Theatre for Young Audiences productions of The Adventures of Pør Quinly and Sideways Stories from Wayside School, the Pacific Playwrights Festival workshops of Sea of Tranquility and References to Salvador Dalí Make Me Hot, the Educational Touring production of Bad Water Blues and the reading of The BFG.
+Sol Castillo Refugio/Buzzard returns to SCR for his eighth season in La Posada Mágica.
+Mr. Castillo was also seen at SCR in the world premiere of The Hollow Lands, and the Theatre for Young Audiences productions of The Adventures of Pør Quinly and Sideways Stories from Wayside School, Charlotte's Web, the Pacific Playwrights Festival workshops of Sea of Tranquillity and References to Salvador Dalí Make Me Hot, the Educational Touring production of Bad Water Blues and the reading of The BFG (Big Friendly Giant).
 At San Diego Repertory Theatre he appeared in Zoot Suit, The Imaginary Invalid and Barrio Hollywood.
 Other theatre credits include the national tour of Veteranos: A Tribute, West Side Story, Bye Bye Birdie and Talking to Yellow Roses.
 Mr. Castillo was seen in Showtime's "Resurrection Blvd." and Valor Production's Who's James Cagney?
-He also recently wrote a screenplay that will be shot by Valor Productions in February 2008.
-Mr. Castillo dedicates his performance to his lovely wife, terrific daughter, and gives his thanks to them and the audience.
-Mr. Castillo is a proud member of Actors' Equity.
+He also wrote a screenplay that was shot by Valor Productions in February 2008.
+Mr. Castillo dedicates his performance to his lovely wife, terrific daughter, and is expecting his second child in January.
+A proud member of Actors' Equity.

-DAVID DESANTOS Eli/Bones/Lauro made his SCR debut last season in Hamlet and recently appeared in the Theatre for Young Audiences production of The BFG (Big Friendly Giant).
-Theatre credits include Anna in the Tropics at TheatreWorks; King Lear and Liliom at Kansas City Repertory Theatre; King Lear, The Tempest and The Merchant of Venice at California Shakespeare Festival; Hamlet at Ojai Shakespeare Festival; Dracula at Allied Artists; So It Is!
+David DeSantos Eli/Bones/Lauro returns to SCR for his second year after appearing in Hamlet and the Theatre for Young Audiences production of The BFG (Big Friendly Giant).
+Theatre credits include A View From the Bridge, Othello, The Further Adventures of Hedda Gabler the upcoming Paradise Lost and Octavio Solis' world premiere adaptation of Don Quixote all at the Oregon Shakespeare Festival; Anna in the Tropics at TheatreWorks; King Lear and Liliom at Kansas City Repertory Theatre; King Lear, The Tempest and The Merchant of Venice at California Shakespeare Festival; Hamlet at Ojai Shakespeare Festival; Dracula at Allied Artists; So It Is!
 If So it Seems to You and Twelfth Night at A Noise Within; The Threepenny Opera and A Midsummer Night's Dream at Theatricum Botanicum; and Romeo and Juliet and The Taming of the Shrew at The Pasadena Shakespeare Company.
-Film and television credits include Delta Farce and Face Value; roles on "Ugly Betty," "CSI," "House," "CSI: Miami," "Crossing Jordan," Seven Days "American Family"; and recurring roles on "General Hospital" and "Spyder Games."
-Mr. DeSantos is thrilled to be part of the company for the 2008 season of the Oregon Shakespeare Festival.
+Film and television credits include Delta Farce and Face Value; roles on "Ugly Betty," "CSI," "House," "CSI: Miami," "Crossing Jordan," "Seven Days," "American Family;" and recurring roles on "General Hospital" and "Spyder Games."

-GLORIA GARAYUA Gracie is making her SCR debut.
-Theatre credits include Two Sisters and a Piano at The Old Globe; Threepenny Opera, The Tempest and Medea at CW Post Theatre Company; Halfway There at the Periwinkle National Theatre; Romeo and Juliet at the Bloomsburg Theatre; Winnie the Pooh for Westco Productions; A Very Old Man with Enormous Wings at the Kirk Douglas Theatre; illumiNA TION at Mark Taper Forum; La Ronde at Riant Theatre; Inbetween/Peacemaker at George Street Playhouse; Purim Day at Lamb's Theatre; The Odd Couple at Shadow Lawn Summer Stage; Damn Yankees at Paul Robeson Theatre; The Secret Garden at Fort Salem Theater; and The Skriker at Kennedy Center Stage.
-Film and television credits include Henry Poole is Here, Fun with Dick and Jane, Stepford Wives, House of D, "Grey's Anatomy," "The Apostles," "Cold Case," "3 lbs.," "Strong Medicine," "NYPD Blue," "Six Feet Under," "Joey" and "The Shield."
+GLORIA GARAYUA Gracie is delighted to return for her second year in La Posada Mágica.
+Theatre credits include A Very Old Man with Enormous Wings at the Kirk Douglas Theatre; illumiNA-TION at Mark Taper Forum; Two Sisters and a Piano at The Old Globe; American Triage at Marin Theatre Company; Inbetween/Peacemaker at George Street Playhouse; Purim Day at Lamb's Theatre; The Threepenny Opera, The Tempest and Medea at Long Island University; Romeo and Juliet at the Bloomsburg Theatre and The Skriker at Kennedy Center Stage.
+Film credits include Henry Poole is Here, Fun with Dick and Jane and House of D. Television credits include a recurring role as an intern on "Grey's Anatomy"; guest-starring roles on "Weeds," "ER," "Cold Case," "Life," "The Shield," "Strong Medicine" and "NYPD Blue"; and co-starring roles on "Six Feet Under" and "Joey."